WrightStuffNJ/WrightStuffNJ/assets/pages/SolutionDesign.md

 # Solution Design - Spotlight Platform
 #### Created by WrightStuffNJ
+A **Solution Design** is the repository for storing, managing, and communicating the knowledge of the intended solution's makeup in detail.
+In short, the Solution Design should describe *how* we will build the solution.

 ## Goal Design
 The following diagram details the solution design: